Phillips Exeter Academy: More recent history

-The academy became coeducational in 1970 when 39 girls began attending.
+Faced with a decline in applicants, the academy responded by broadening its student body.
+In 1969, Exeter stopped requiring students to attend a weekly religious service.
+In 1970, it became coeducational; it later appointed its first female principal (Kendra Stearns O'Donnell) in 1987.
 In 1996, to reflect the academy's coeducational status, a new gender-inclusive Latin inscription Hic Quaerite Pueri Puellaeque Virtutem et Scientiam ("Here, boys and girls, seek goodness and knowledge") was added over the main entrance to the Academy Building.
 This new inscription augments the original one—Huc Venite, Pueri, ut Viri Sitis ("Come hither boys so that ye may become men").
+In 1999, 55% of incoming Exeter students came from public schools.